As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 You’ll receive a registration number when your application is approved, which you must include in all ads, contracts, business documents, messaging to customers, and on your business vehicles.

 It’s important to renew your license every year before March 31.
-If you’re found working without a general contractor license in NJ, you could be fined $10,000 the first time and $20,000 for each additional offense.
+If you’re found working without a license in NJ, you could be fined $10,000 the first time and $20,000 for each additional offense.

 Learn more about New Jersey general contractor license and insurance requirements.